mikeott/backup-xampp-databases/README.md

 # backup-xampp-databases
 A one click solution to make backups of your local XAMPP databases.

-## How does it work?
+## Overview
-This script will dump all your local XAMPP databases and copy them to a directory of your choosing.
-Ideally, the databses should be copied to a destination directory that is already included in your sheduled backup routine, and if possible that is also not on the same physical drive.

-Altentaivly, the databses should be copied to a destination directory that gets automatcally backed up to the cloud.
+This script exports all local XAMPP databases and saves them to a directory of your choice.
+For optimal performance, it is recommended that the backup destination is part of an existing scheduled backup routine and, if possible, located on a different physical drive.
+Alternatively, the destination should be any directory that is automatically backed up to the cloud.

 ## Configuration
-If you can read PHP then it's quite obviosu what to do.
-But for prosperity here are the main variables you need to be concerened with.
+If you are familiar with PHP, the configuration should be straightforward.
+Below are the key variables to customise for your setup.

 <code>/* Config */
     $host                   = 'localhost';                        // Hostname of the MySQL server